 So the phone goes to voicemail.
 And Monday feels slow.

-Most service businesses I've audited are leaving $5,000 to $30,000 a month on the table in those weekend windows.
+Most service businesses we audit are losing $5,000 to $30,000 a month in those weekend windows.
 The exact number is industry-specific and call-volume-specific.
-It's the first thing the free AI Business Audit measures — your after-hours and weekend leak, in dollars, for your specific operation.
+It's the first thing the free AI Business Audit measures — the money walking out the door during your after-hours and weekend windows, in dollars, for your specific operation.